 To avoid content delivery interruption, reissue the certificate yourself.
 To do this, revoke the Let's Encrypt certificate in your personal account and then get a free Let's Encrypt certificate again.

 How to revoke Let's Encrypt?

 To revoke a certificate, go to the resource settings and click Revoke certificate in the Enable HTTPS section.

 !
 Using the API request you can replace the Let's Encrypt with your own certificate without Let's Encrypt revoking.

 Restrictions and features of the option

 - The certificate cannot be issued for a wildcard domain.

 - If a Let's Encrypt certificate is issued, the selector of certificates is not displayed in the resource settings.
-Personal certificates will become available for selecting after Let's Encrypt revoking.
+Personal certificates will become available for selection after Let's Encrypt revoking.

 - A Let's Encrypt certificate is not displayed on the SSL certificates tab.

-- A certificate is visible only in settings of the resource for which it is issued.
+- A certificate is visible only in the settings of the resource for which it is issued.

 - To issue and revoke a Let's Encrypt certificate there is no need to save the resource settings.

 - If you use DNS Cloudflare, do not set Flatten all CNAMEs in CNAME Flattering option.
 Cloudflare will return not a CNAME, but A-record and Let's Encrypt certificate won't be issued.